neutrinonerd3333/rl-play/README.md

 ## wishlist

+* actually use the --plot option (currently does nothing)
+* document update frequency for DQN
 * Double Q learning to combat overoptimism and divergence issues caused by positive feedback loops; with double Q-learning we could potentially use more representative values of γ.
 * prioritized experience replay